ccUnity3d/Brainztorm-docs/manual/users/server.rst

 - *None*: It indicates that you should exactly the value.
 Example: Exactly the word "Apple" with case sensitive.

-When updating your username Brainztorm reviews the list profanity filter and see if it is a word that meets the criteria administered:
+When updating your username Brainztorm checks the list of profanity filters and see if it is a word that meets any criteria:

 Valid: